 - Carotid artery involvement.

-If statistically significant risk to the neck for spread of tumor exists, or if clinically evident neck nodal disease is present, neck dissection is usually performed 1 to 3 weeks after the TORS procedure.
+If a statistically significant risk to the neck for the spread of tumor exists, or if clinically evident neck nodal disease is present, neck dissection is usually performed 1 to 3 weeks after the TORS procedure.
 Based on the margin status of the primary tumor and nodal status of the neck, radiation alone or combined chemoradiation may be indicated.
-If radiation is used, it is typically given in a lower dose as adjuvant treatment than it otherwise would have been given for primary treatment.
+If radiation is used, it is typically given in a lower dose as an adjuvant treatment than it otherwise would have been given for primary treatment.
 Since does is related to tissue injury and complication rates (acute and chronic), this is an advantage to the patient.
 Since chemotherapy intensifies the toxicity of radiation therapy, side effects are greater than radiation alone.
 It has been shown that 19-30% of patients treated in this way still retain a gastrostomy tube at the end of 1 year, due to swallowing dysfunction.
 With a TORS neck dissection approach, about 70% of patients can be spared chemotherapy and approximately 30% can avoid radiation treatment based on histologic findings.

 Information can be discussed by phone or by patient appointment with Dr. Richard Arden.
-Office location and phone numbers are posted on this web site.
+Office location and phone numbers are posted on this website.

 Only da Vinci® overcomes the limitations of both traditional open surgery and conventional minimally invasive surgery.